 Applications of technologies and systems have both intended and unintended effects, and these effects impact stakeholders differently.
 The design and implementation of HIT must be driven by the needs of patients, healthcare providers, and society-at-large.
 Therefore, it is crucial to examine issues including, but not limited to, privacy, information asymmetry, authority, trust, liability, social inequality, and policy concerning implementation and use.
 ELSI are not static, but instead grow in parallel with change in the field of health informatics and with society as a whole.

-Our vision is that all developers, researchers, trainees, patients, and users of health information technologies and systems act with an understanding of ethical, legal, and social issues.
+Our vision is that all developers, researchers, clinicians, trainees, patients, and users of health information technologies and systems act with an understanding of ethical, legal, and social issues.

 The mission of the Ethical, Legal, and Social Issues Working Group (ELSI-WG) is to promote collaboration, education, and scholarship around ELSI arising from health information technologies and systems.